Skip to main content

 8. Responsibilities of Our Partners

-The Login.gov service connects the public to federal agencies more easily by allowing users to access multiple government programs with one Login.gov account.
+The Login.gov service connects the public to government agencies more easily by allowing users to access multiple government programs with one Login.gov account.

 Partner agencies select the information they require from the list of attributes we support.
 If we don’t already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.
 Partners can request a variety of information such as name, address, birth date, phone number and email address.
 Partners are required to protect this information in compliance with federal law and policy.